 Toolbox: focused on increasing the uptake of the AMEA tools; and evaluated effectiveness of the use of the tools to generate feedback loops and continuous improvement.
 Also includes the development of a trainer and coach database who deliver AMEA approved assessments and trainings.

 Achieving Bankability: focused on understanding how to address farmer organization capacities which will lead them to become “bankable”.

 AgTech: focused on developing a “consumer guide” of Ag-tech tools with the greatest potential to accelerate farmer professionalism, increase incomes and promote sustainable production.

-AMEA currently has four Local Networks where the AMEA Framework is promoted and tested.
+AMEA currently has five Local Networks where the AMEA Framework is promoted and tested.

 AMEA members are committed to accelerating the development of professional farmer organizations, increasing the efficiency and effectiveness of their interventions, creating an enabling environment and generating best practices.
 We invite anyone with aligned objectives to be part of our network and create lasting change in the agribusiness sector.